valkey-io/valkey-doc/docs/reference/internals/internals-vm.md

 Calling the function `vmLoadObject` passing the key object associated to the value object we want to load back is enough.
 The function will also take care of fixing the storage type of the key (that will be `REDIS_VM_MEMORY`), marking the pages as freed in the page table, and so forth.

-The return value of the function is the loaded Redis Object itself, that we'll have to set again as value in the main hash table (instead of the NULL value we put in place of the object pointer when the value was originally swapped out).
+The return value of the function is the loaded Valkey Object itself, that we'll have to set again as value in the main hash table (instead of the NULL value we put in place of the object pointer when the value was originally swapped out).

 How blocking VM works
 ---

 Now we have all the building blocks in order to describe how the blocking VM works.
 First of all, an important detail about configuration.
-In order to enable blocking VM in Redis `server.vm_max_threads` must be set to zero.
+In order to enable blocking VM in Valkey `server.vm_max_threads` must be set to zero.
-We'll see later how this max number of threads info is used in the threaded VM, for now all it's needed to now is that Redis reverts to fully blocking VM when this is set to zero.
+We'll see later how this max number of threads info is used in the threaded VM, for now all it's needed to now is that Valkey reverts to fully blocking VM when this is set to zero.

 We also need to introduce another important VM parameter, that is, `server.vm_max_memory`.
-This parameter is very important as it is used in order to trigger swapping: Redis will try to swap objects only if it is using more memory than the max memory setting, otherwise there is no need to swap as we are matching the user requested memory usage.
+This parameter is very important as it is used in order to trigger swapping: Valkey will try to swap objects only if it is using more memory than the max memory setting, otherwise there is no need to swap as we are matching the user requested memory usage.

 Blocking VM swapping
 ---

 Swapping of object from memory to disk happens in the cron function.
-This function used to be called every second, while in the recent Redis versions on git it is called every 100 milliseconds (that is, 10 times per second).
+This function used to be called every second, while in the recent Valkey versions on git it is called every 100 milliseconds (that is, 10 times per second).
 If this function detects we are out of memory, that is, the memory used is greater than the vm-max-memory setting, it starts transferring objects from memory to disk in a loop calling the function `vmSwapOneObect`.
 This function takes just one argument, if 0 it will swap objects in a blocking way, otherwise if it is 1, I/O threads are used.
 In the blocking scenario we just call it with zero as argument.

 vmSwapOneObject acts performing the following steps: